194 Beacon is located on the north side of Beacon, between Clarendon and Dartmouth, with 192 Beacon to the east and 196

 On June 5, 1946, 194 Beacon was purchased from the Stantons by Albert Patrick Hill and his wife, Gladys Gertrude (MacDonald) Hill.
 They previously had lived in Newton.
 He was treasurer and later president and chairman of the Board of the Hibernia Savings Bank.
 They continued to live at 194 Beacon until about 1949, when they moved to 4 West Cedar.

-On November 30, 1949, 194 Beacon was purchased from the Hills by Catherine Geraldine (Sullivan) Hanley, the widow of Francis M. Hanley.
+On November 30, 1949, 194 Beacon was purchased from the Hills by Catherine Geraldine (called Geraldine) (Sullivan) Hanley, the widow of Francis M. Hanley.
 She was a legal secretary and probably held the property for someone else.

 On November 28.
-1951, 194 Beacon was acquired from Geraldine Hanley by Miss Marion S. Hodgdon, a real estate dealer, who lived in an apartment at 375 Marlborough.
+1951, 194 Beacon was acquired from Geraldine Hanley by Miss Marion S. Hodgdon, a real estate investor, who lived in an apartment at 375 Marlborough.
 In September of 1952, she filed for (and subsequently received) permission to legalize the occupancy of 194 Beacon as five apartments, indicating that the house was occupied as such when she purchased it.

-The property changed hands and on December 10, 1971, was acquired from Robert G. Ward.
+The property changed hands and on December 10, 1971, was acquired by Robert G. Ward.

 On June 28, 1974, he converted the property into five condominium units, the 194 Beacon Street Condominium.